Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Background

-\textbf{Label Flip}: This is an example of a data poisoning attack \citep{localpoison} in which byzantine clients change the label of their dataset randomly to make the final model inaccurate.
+\textbf{Label Flip}: This is an example of a data poisoning attack \citep{localpoison} in which byzantine clients change labels of their dataset randomly to make the final model inaccurate.
 Since the changed label is selected based on a uniform distribution, it is considered an untargeted attack.
 According to \citet{advlens}, this is the most effective attack in the FL setting among data poisoning attacks.

 \textbf{Random Update}: This is a model poisoning attack where the adversary does not send an update based on its training.
-Instead, it sends random Gaussian updates to the server \citep{krumpaper,localpoison} which makes it untargeted as well.
+Instead, it sends random Gaussian updates to the server \citep{krumpaper,localpoison} which also makes it untargeted.
 Since the client is sending the update, it can increase the distribution variance to make more powerful attacks.
-This attack power was not possible in data poisoning attacks like the Label flip, as each client can change a limited number of labels.
+This was impossible in data poisoning attacks (the number of labels that can be altered is limited).

-\textbf{Sign Flip Attack}: Another example of a model poisoning attack is Sign Flip, where the attacker trains the model on its dataset and calculates the updates, but it changes the sign of updates and sends an update in the opposite direction \citep{krumpaper,rsapaper}.
+\textbf{Sign Flip attack}: Another example of a model poisoning attack is Sign Flip, where the attacker trains the model on its dataset and calculates the updates, but it changes the sign of updates and sends an update in the opposite direction \citep{krumpaper,rsapaper}.
 The client can also multiply the update to make the attack more practical, like the Random Update.
-This attack is also considered untargeted as the attacker does not pursue a particular goal, but it is more directed than the Random Update attack.
+This attack is also untargeted as the attacker does not pursue a particular goal, but it is more directed than the Random Update attack.